compulim/markdown-it-attrs-es5/README.md

 ## How it works

-On `postinstall`, this package will run Babel and Webpack to transpile `markdown-it-attrs` into a single file.
+On `postinstall`, this package will run `esbuild` to bundle `markdown-it-attrs` into a single file.
+Then run Babel to transpile it for ES5.

 This package peer-depends on `markdown-it-attrs`.
 Thus, you can select your own version of `markdown-it-attrs`.